chiaraco/HABiC/README.md

 # License

-   Copyright 2024 INSTITUT DE CANCEROLOGIE DE L'OUEST and UNIVERSITE ANGERS
+   Copyright 2024 INSTITUT DE CANCEROLOGIE DE L'OUEST (ICO) and UNIVERSITE ANGERS

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.